International Conference

 Is climate change adaptation all about water?

-On 25 and 26 April, Enabel invites you to join its debate on Climate Change adaptation and water in its office in Brussels or online.
+On 25 and 26 April, Enabel invited you to join the debate on Climate Change adaptation and water

-By questioning the role of water in Climate Change adaptation, Enabel wants to inspire participants and invite them to create further transversal activities and breaking silos in our replies to Climate Change consequences.
+By questioning the role of water in Climate Change adaptation, the international conference initiated interesting dialogue to create further transversal activities and breaking silos in our replies to Climate Change consequences.

-The event will also be a unique opportunity to hear from the youth perspective and create a dialogue on how the current innovation and prospection will reply to “2050 vision” of our young generation.
+The event was also a unique opportunity to hear from the youth perspective and create a dialogue on how the current innovation and prospection will reply to “2050 vision” of our young generation.

 Event Type